DamianChelva/resume-damianch/README.md

 # Resume - Damian Chelverajan

 ## Overview
-This repository contains the HTML-based resume for Damian Chelverajan, a computing professional with expertise in IT solutions, cloud architecture, and network administration.
+This repository contains the HTML-based resume of myself, a computing professional with expertise in IT solutions, cloud architecture, and network administration.

 ## Contents
 - **index.htm** - The main resume document with professional experience, skills, and certifications